ChthonVII/guildwarslinuxinstallguide/README.md

 - Use either `protontricks` or `steamarbitrarycommand.sh` to invoke `winecfg` and set the Windows version to Win2003.
 - Use `steamarbitrarycommand.sh` to invoke `cmd`.
 Inside `cmd`, navigate to `C:\Program Files (x86)\Windows Media Player` and run `setup_wm.exe`.
 It will crash on the third screen; that's OK.
 - Use either `protontricks` or `steamarbitrarycommand.sh` to invoke `winecfg` and set the Windows version back to whatever you started with (probably Win10).
-- Symlink the DirectSong directory into Steam's Guild Wars wine prefix at `<steam directory>/steamapps/compatdata/<random numbers>/pfx/drive_c/DirectSong`.
+- Symlink the DirectSong directory into Steam's Guild Wars wine prefix at `{steam directory}/steamapps/compatdata/{random numbers}/pfx/drive_c/DirectSong`.
 (Use a symlink so that you don't lose a gigabyte of music files if Steam decides to delete the prefix without warning.)
 - Use `steamarbitrarycommand.sh` to invoke `cmd`.
 Inside `cmd`, navigate to `C:\DirectSong` and run `RegisterDirectSongDirectory.exe`.

 See Part 8 for more information.

 #### DSOAL-GW1 in Steam
-The installation is the same as outside of Steam, bearing in mind that the wine prefix is now `<steam directory>/steamapps/compatdata/<random numbers>/pfx`.
+The installation is the same as outside of Steam, bearing in mind that the wine prefix is now `{steam directory}/steamapps/compatdata/{random numbers}/pfx`.
 Put `dsound.dll` and `dsoal-aldrv.dll` in the Guild Wars directory.
 Use either `protontricks` or `steamarbitrarycommand.sh` to invoke `winecfg` to set the dll override for `dsound`.
-Put the assorted OpenAL files in `<steam directory>/steamapps/compatdata/<random numbers>/pfx/users/steamuser/AppData/Roaming/openal`.
+Put the assorted OpenAL files in `{steam directory}/steamapps/compatdata/{random numbers}/pfx/users/steamuser/AppData/Roaming/openal`.
 Run Guild Wars once with `-dsound` to make the boxes in the in-game sound menu accessible.
 See Part 9 for more information.

 Proton does not pass along the environment variables that tell DSOAL-GW and ALSOFT to log to files.
 If you want to turn on logging to check that everything is working, use `steamarbitrarycommand.sh` to run `cmd`, then use `SET DSOAL_LOGLEVEL=2` etc. and run `Gw.exe` from inside `cmd`.

 #### Toolbox in Steam

 Installing Toolbox inside Steam entails a few extra headaches:
-- Download `GWToolbox.exe` into Steam's Guild Wars wine prefix at `<steam directory>/steamapps/compatdata/<random numbers>/pfx/drive_c/Program Files (x86)/GWToolbox`.
+- Download `GWToolbox.exe` into Steam's Guild Wars wine prefix at `{steam directory}/steamapps/compatdata/{random numbers}/pfx/drive_c/Program Files (x86)/GWToolbox`.
-- Use `steamarbitrarycommand.sh` to launch a bat file that starts Guild Wars, sleeps for a few seconds, then starts Toolbox.
+- Use `steamarbitrarycommand.sh` to launch a .bat file that starts Guild Wars, sleeps for a few seconds, then starts Toolbox.
 See the example above.
-- Toolbox will create a directory at `<steam directory>/steamapps/compatdata/<random numbers>/pfx/drive_c/users/steamuser/Documents/GWToolboxpp` and try to download `GWToolboxdll.dll` into it and it will **fail**.
+- Toolbox will create a directory at `{steam directory}/steamapps/compatdata/{random numbers}/pfx/drive_c/users/steamuser/Documents/GWToolboxpp` and try to download `GWToolboxdll.dll` into it and it will **fail**.
 You must [manually download the dll file from Toolbox's github](https://github.com/gwdevhub/GWToolboxpp/releases) and put it there.
 It seems that Toolbox somehow lacks permissions to create that file.
 Fortunately, it is able to execute it, and also overwrite it when Toolbox updates.
-- Try your bat file again.
+- Try your .bat file again.
 It should work now.

 Toolbox's `/quiet` parameter is a bit flakey inside Steam.
 It sometimes causes Guild Wars to black screen and hang.
 If this happens to you, try changing the delay before starting Toolbox, or just don't use `/quiet`.